 My body is the first site of my creative research, and my collaborative practice offers a place for experimentation at which individual and collective knowledge can be pushed in new directions.

-My work are created for the stage, public spaces, and film with the objective to create experiences in which questioning can happen.
+I create for the stage, public spaces, and film that aim to offer experiences in which questioning can happen.